papampi/braiins-os/doc/firmware.md

 ## Firmware Upgrade

-First method is to used an *opkg* utility which use feeds server with a firmware meta-package:
+The first method is to use an *opkg* utility.
+It downloads firmware meta-package from the feeds server:

 ```bash
 # download latest packages from feeds server